 Are all cats lactose intolerant?

-It is believed that almost all cats are lactose intolerant, however, the amount of lactose that can be tolerated will vary from cat to cat.
-Some cats will continue to produce lactase, but in a much lower amount.
-This is known as lactase persistence.
-Therefore cats who do still produce some lactase may be able to tolerate small amounts of milk even into adulthood.
-Other cats won’t be able to tolerate milk at all.
+Almost all cats are lactose intolerant, however, the amount of lactose that can be tolerated will vary from cat to cat.
+Some cats will continue to produce lactase but at lower levels (lactase persistence).
+Therefore cats who do still produce lactase may be able to tolerate small amounts of milk even into adulthood.

 How do I know if my cat is lactose intolerant?